jbkunst/rchess/README.md

 A chess package for R powered by:

 - V8 package and chessjs javascript library
-- OO system by R6 package
+- R6 package for the OO system
 - htmlwidget package and chessboardjs javascript library